rodolphe37/my-meditation-time-userguide/README_US.md

 ### Linux:

-**(Ubuntu dans cette exemple)**
+**(Ubuntu in this example)**

 >![alt text](demo/desktop/linux/started.png "My Meditation Time")

 ---

-# Installer l'application!
+# Install the application!

-:heavy_check_mark: Vous pouvez installer simplement l'application sur tous téléphones portables ou ordinateurs Windows, Mac ou Linux.
+:heavy_check_mark: You can simply install the application on any Windows, Mac or Linux mobile phone or computer.

 >![alt text](demo/install1.jpg "My Meditation Time")

->Cliquez sur le bandeau qui apparaît en bas de votre écran de téléphone!
+>Click on the banner that appears at the bottom of your phone screen!
-Ce message vous invite à installer l'application.
+This message prompts you to install the application.

 ---
 ### une fois ceci fait!

 >![alt text](demo/install2.jpg "My Meditation Time")

->Une fenêtre apparaît... cliquez sur installer!
+>A window appears... click on install!
 >
->Cette action va installer le package de l'application en passant par le store (playStore pour android par exemple)
+>This action will install the application package through the store (playStore for android for example)

->Un message apparaît afin de vous informez que l'installation est en cours :heavy_check_mark:
+>A message appears to inform you that the installation is in progress :heavy_check_mark:
 >
 >![alt text](demo/install3.jpg "My Meditation Time")

-### Voilà, l'application est installée sur votre téléphone
+### The application is now installed on your phone

 >![alt text](demo/start1.jpg "My Meditation Time")

-## Menu Pour un accès rapide.
+## Menu For quick access.

 >![alt text](demo/menu.jpg "My Meditation Time")

 ---

-# Fonctionnalités
+# Features

-## Pourquoi ?
+## Why?

-**:heavy_exclamation_mark: Dans cette section vous trouverez quelques bienfaits de la méditation:**
+**:heavy_exclamation_mark: In this section you will find some benefits of meditation:**

->13 bienfaits sont enumérés, afin de mieux comprendre ce que fait la méditation sur le corps et l'esprit.
+>13 benefits are listed, to better understand what meditation does to the body and mind.

 ![alt text](demo/why.jpg "My Meditation Time")